This Red Wine from Corsica is Sure to Turn Some Heads

 I highly recommend decanting this wine for at least a few hours before serving – splash the wine from the bottle to the decanter (or a glass pitcher), swirl it hard, put it in the fridge or ice bucket for a few hours before serving.

 Do experiment by purchasing unusual wines that strike your fancy.
 But do so from reputable, trusted sources.
-Most respected wine merchants who convinces you to buy something that you would not normally try are likely to accept the return of a full-ish bottle for store credit if you truly don’t like it.
+Most respected wine merchants who convince you to buy something that you would not normally try are likely to accept the return of a full-ish bottle for store credit if you truly don’t like it.
 As will most sommeliers in good restaurants.

 My new mission… to taste things I’ve never tasted before – either because I’m a snob, I can’t afford it, or it’s just a little too weird.
 I’ll let you know what I thought, and then you can decide for yourself if you will make the splurge, or take the leap into the strange but potentially delicious unknown!